-Specify which region, State, City, Town you belong to in the country.
+Specify which region, State, City, or Town you belong to in the country.

-Select the industry you work in like Accounting, Banking, Marketing & Advertising, Information Technology, Transport, Warehousing etc.)
+Select the industry you work in (like Accounting, Banking, Marketing and Advertising, Information Technology, Transport, warehousing, etc.)

-Do not forget to mention your Email id and phone no. (depends on you) here.
-You want people to reach out to you directly and on the spot and not wait around for you to reply to their messages and then give them your details.
-You can even include your blog link in this section.
+Do not forget to mention your Email ID and phone number (depending on you) here.
+You want people to reach out to you directly and on the spot, not wait around for you to reply to their messages and then give them your details.
+You can even include your blog’s link in this section.

-Consider this section as your summary.
-Answer the Who, What, When, Why, How of you.
+Consider this section your summary.
+Answer the Who, What, When, Why, and How of you.